 How does your Debt Collection service work?

-Our fees are 100% contingency based, which means we're only paid upon successful monetary collection of your past-due accounts.
+Our fees are 100% contingency based, so we're only paid based on successful collected payments owed.
 Please click here to review our fee rates.

-Our staff will utilize a combination of diligent telephone contact, in depth skiptracing techniques, strategically timed letter, fax and email campaigns, face-to-face contact and local attorney intervention when indicated.
-We can also facilitate formal legal action in all 50 states when necessary.
+Our team of experts utilizes a combination of diligent telephone contact, in depth skip tracing techniques, strategically timed letter, fax and email campaigns, face-to-face contact and local attorney intervention when indicated.
+In the rare event legal action is necessary, our Clients are covered in all 50 states!
 Please click here for an overview of our collections process.

 How long will it take for you to collect?